 2.1 Set a glass capillary to a pipette puller and fabricate micropipettes with a fine tapered tip through two-step pulling.

-2.2 Set the micropipette on a microforge and contact the tip of the micropipette to a platinum filament at the tapered portion with a diameter of 30 to 50 &#181;m.
+2.2 Set the micropipette on a microforge and contact the tip of the micropipette to a platinum filament at the tapered portion with a diameter of 30 to 50 μm.

 2.3 Heat the filament briefly (5 s) and immediately turn it off.

-NOTE: This manipulation forms a crack at the heating point, whereby the tip of the micropipette is cut off, leaving a wide bore with a diameter of 30 to 50 &#181;m.
+NOTE: This manipulation forms a crack at the heating point, whereby the tip of the micropipette is cut off, leaving a wide bore with a diameter of 30 to 50 μm.

 3 Treat the Surface of Glass Slide with a Shallow Concave Well (Siliconization for a Water-Repellent Finish)